staccDOTsol/Redirect.comBuyingAndZeroPark.comSelling/README.md

+If you found this repo useful, consider hitting the 'sponsor' button near the top :)

 # Redirect.comBuyingAndZeroPark.comSelling
 A script that maximizes inputs and outputs to optimize profits while buying traffic on Redirect.com and selling on ZeroPark.com